View of a city in the U.S.

 Benefits

 • Grant: The maximum grant amount is 5 000 USD per month up to 6 months (maximum total grant amount 30 000 USD).
-If the grantee wishes to stay longer than 6 months (up to 12 months allowed by the Fulbright visa), there may be need for additional funding (e.g. salary from the home institution or other grants).
+If you wish to stay longer than 6 months (up to 12 months allowed by the Fulbright visa), you must provide proof of additional funding (e.g. salary from the home institution or other grants).

 You can find the full list of additional benefits and program services here.